epfl-ada/ada-2024-project-adapocalypse/README.md

 - **Data Wrangling**: The initial step involves cleaning and standardizing the data.
 First, one detects missing or inconsistent data in each dataset, by resampling or excluding incomplete (NaN) entries.
 The focus is set on aligning the datasets with respect to key attributes such as character tv tropes, character and actors respective names and genders, plots, and movie genres.
 Then, the data is further filtered in order to comply with the proposed additional datasets.
 This second step considerably reduces the size of the usable data, creating a more suitable dataset for our project.
 Finally, data is clustered ...

 #### 2. Data Visualization
-- **Univariable Analysis**: use of data visualisation techniques (histograms, box and scatter plots) to conduct a graphical analysis of the gender distribution of characters and actors.
+- **Univariable Analysis**: use of data visualisation techniques (histograms, box and scatter plots...) to conduct a graphical analysis of the gender distribution of characters and actors.
 - **Multivariable Analysis**: further analysis to identify relationships between various factors (e.g. the presence of female characters, movie ratings, box office performance, etc...)

 #### 3. Data Description